-Using Wireless LAN (WLAN)
+Using Wireless LAN

 Thanks to Sony's Wireless LAN (WLAN), all your digital devices with built-in WLAN functionality communicate freely with each other through a powerful network.
 A WLAN is a network in which a mobile user can connect to a local area network (LAN) through a wireless (radio) connection.
-So you no longer need to pull cables or wires through walls and ceilings.
+So there is no need anymore to pull cables or wires through walls and ceilings.

 The Sony WLAN supports all normal Ethernet activities, but with the added benefits of mobility and roaming.
-You can still access information, internet/intranet and network resources, even in the middle of a meeting, or as you move from one place to another.
+You can still access information, Internet/intranet and network resources, even in the middle of a meeting, or as you move from one place to another.